sebasttj/gcdb/README.md

    Gcdb requires a PostgreSQL database, and the ingest script requires Python 2 with the psycopg2, json, logging, and argparse modules.
-On many systems, the psycoph2 module is not included simply by installing Python, it must be specifically requested as a separate package.
+On many systems, the psycopg2 module is not included simply by installing Python; it must be specifically requested as a separate package.

    On a Debian-based system, you can install all reqiuired components like so:

-    # apt-get install postgresql python-psycopg2
+    # apt-get install postgresql python python-psycopg2

    Once Postgres is installed, the simplest way to proceed is to set up a user account for yourself using auth ident, and give it with full control to a